208 results found with an empty search

 THE PRICE OF GOLD In May 2016 the high court in Johannesburg decided that a class action lawsuit could be laid against 32 gold mining companies in South Africa.
 Three law firms represented a group of miners who were applying for this class action certification on behalf of all miners suffering from silicosis and pulmonary tuberculosis as a result of working in the gold mines.
 Silicosis is a preventable but incurable lung disease that is contracted in the gold mines through inadequate protection from silica dust.
 Miners who contract silicosis get tired and out of breath quickly.
 They are prone to lung infections, respiratory failure and TB.
 Over a period of 20 days in September and October 2015, Thom Pierce traveled around South Africa's Eastern Cape, into Lesotho and up to Johannesburg to find and photograph the 56 miners and widows named in the court documents.
 This project was commissioned by the TAC, Sonke Gender Justice and Section 27; and generously funded by Heinrich Böll Stiftung.
 Landile Qebela Go Go Landile Qebela, 52 years old, has nine children and works as a security guard now that he cannot work in the mines any longer.
 He has silicosis from his 32 years service at Vaal Reefs Shaft No 8 and received R52 000 compensation in 1995 (approx. £2,460 or $3,730).
 He stayed at the mine for another 5 years working as a locomotive driver on the surface until he was retrenched because they could not find a suitable job for someone so sick.
 Mr Qebela went to find work in the mines when he was 25 years old because his mother became sick and he needed to make money to provide for his sister's future.
 He managed to send enough money home over the years to support her until she gained her teacher’s certificate.
 Next Item Previous Item Zimoshile Bozo Zamukulungisa Dyanti Agrippa Dlisani Siqhamo Hoyi Luduko Enoch Madindala Zolisa Jejana Patrick Sitwayi Leseli Kompi Sekhobe Letsie Mthuthuzeli Mtshange Makatleho Selibo Dyamara Jibhana Zwelakhe Dala Mncedisi Dlisani Matsekelo Masupha Noebejara Tau Monde Mxesibe Toulang Mako Bongani Nkala Masiko Somi Zama Gangi Nanabezi Mgoduswa Xolisile Butu Matona Mabea Siporono Phahlam

 THE PRICE OF GOLD In May 2016 the high court in Johannesburg decided that a class action lawsuit could be laid against 32 gold mining companies in South Africa.
 Three law firms represented a group of miners who were applying for this class action certification on behalf of all miners suffering from silicosis and pulmonary tuberculosis as a result of working in the gold mines.
 Silicosis is a preventable but incurable lung disease that is contracted in the gold mines through inadequate protection from silica dust.
 Miners who contract silicosis get tired and out of breath quickly.
 They are prone to lung infections, respiratory failure and TB.
 Over a period of 20 days in September and October 2015, Thom Pierce traveled around South Africa's Eastern Cape, into Lesotho and up to Johannesburg to find and photograph the 56 miners and widows named in the court documents.
 This project was commissioned by the TAC, Sonke Gender Justice and Section 27; and generously funded by Heinrich Böll Stiftung.
-Solomon Tshehle Hlalele Go Go Solomon Tshehle Hlalele, 57, lives in Kutlwanong in the Free State.
-He started working in the mines when he was 21 years old and spent the next 31 years working underground.
-He has 1st degree silicosis and received R31 000 in compensation when he was diagnosed in 1998.
-He was told to carry on working and continued for another 12 years working underground before taking voluntary retrenchment.
-After his diagnosis he was given no information or support for his silicosis.
-In his years working on the mines he achieved certificates in winch driving, locomotive driving and loader driving.
-These are all skills that cannot be used outside the mines.
-“There is nothing I can do after leaving the mines.” he said “I trained for underground work, I couldn’t drive a winch or a loco outside the mines.”
-Mr Hlalele tried to go back to the mines in 2012 to get a job but they would not employ him due to his silicosis.
-“If you have silicosis, the mines won’t hire you.”
+Zolisa Jejana Go Go Zolisa Jejana, 56, was diagnosed with Pulmonary tuberculosis after he had left his job on the gold mines.
+He was retrenched in 1989 due to his participation in a three-day strike where 59 miners stayed underground for three days.
+At the time they were earning R1000 a month (approx. £50) and were demanding a wage increase.
+All 59 miners were retrenched.
+Mr Jejana received no compensation for his illness and now tries to pick up casual work as a bricklayer.
+With the small amount of work he can get he needs to support his wife and 6 children.
 Next Item Previous Item Zimoshile Bozo Zamukulungisa Dyanti Agrippa Dlisani Siqhamo Hoyi Luduko Enoch Madindala Zolisa Jejana Patrick Sitwayi Leseli Kompi Sekhobe Letsie Mthuthuzeli Mtshange Makatleho Selibo Dyamara Jibhana Zwelakhe Dala Mncedisi Dlisani Matsekelo Masupha Noebejara Tau Monde Mxesibe Toulang Mako Bongani Nkala Masiko Somi Zama Gangi Nanabezi Mgoduswa Xolisile Butu Matona Mabea Siporono Phahlam